Saturday, October 17, 2015

 Movies That Matter

-One day, when I was just a young sprout, this kid in my class that nobody liked convinced his Mom to shuttle his old, raggy looking cat and her bastard kittens to school a few weeks after the kittens were hatched for show and tell.
-Apparently, this kid thought if he brought something spectacular to school to share, like a batch of kittens, it would help augment his lowly social standing.
+One day, this kid in my class that nobody liked convinced his Mom to shuttle his old, raggy looking cat and her bastard kittens to school a few weeks after the kittens were hatched for show and tell.
+Apparently, this kid thought if he brought something spectacular to school to share, like a batch of illegitimate kittens, it would help augment his lowly social standing.
 He was wrong.
-He just didn't understand the whole show and tell forth grade social ladder climbing thing.
+He just didn't understand the whole show and tell fourth grade social ladder thing.
 It's pretty complex, but it goes something like this:

 Bring in a pet snake – plus 3

-Bring in your german shepherd or rottweiler that does tricks – plus 2
+Bring in a german shepherd or rottweiler that does tricks – plus 2

 Bring in your pekingese that does tricks – minus 1